 ramin joined Watsi on November 6th, 2014.
-Seven years ago, ramin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ramin's most recent donation traveled 4,400 miles to support Virginia, a waitress from Kenya, to fund umbilical hernia treatment.
+Eight years ago, ramin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ramin's most recent donation traveled 4,400 miles to support Virginia, a waitress from Kenya, to fund umbilical hernia treatment.

 ramin has funded healthcare for 64 patients in 10 countries.